imagej/imagej.github.io/_pages/plugins/labkit/manual-segmentation-tutorial.md

 # Labkit - Manual Segmentation - Quick Start Tutorial

+This quick start tutorial shows you how to manually segment an image using the [Labkit](index) plugin for Fiji.

+(For installation instructions and more tutorials click [here](index))

 1. Start Fiji, open your image, start Labkit (`Plugins > Labkit > Open Current Image With Labkit`)
 2. Select `+ Add label`
 3. Use the `Draw` button (pencil icon) to mark the contour around any one object instance